-Today’s online reviews were yesterday’s word-of-mouth recommendations.
+Today’s Google business reviews and other online reviews are yesterday’s word-of-mouth recommendations.

 Scary isn’t it?